 ⑨ The [Layer Property] Palette

 Tap to display the [Layer Property] palette.
 This allows you to adjust various settings for layers.
 You can also display and switch between tools and sub tools that can be used on the currently selected layer.

 This palette allows you to operate the [Layer] functions necessary for drawing digital illustrations and manga.

 ⑪ The [Material] Palette

-When tapping this the [Material] palette will be displayed.
+Tap to display the [Material] palette.
 This palette is used to manage various materials that can be utilized for the creation of illustrations and manga.
 Some materials can simply be used by dragging and dropping them on the canvas.